6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 When to Use Ace

 Ace is a solid choice when you need a code editor experience but can't justify Monaco's bundle size.
-It's also well-suited for applications that need to support older browsers, as Ace has excellent legacy compatibility.
+It's also well suited for applications that need to support older browsers, since Ace has excellent legacy compatibility.

 The main limitation compared to Monaco is IntelliSense.
-Ace provides syntax highlighting and basic validation, but it doesn't have the same level of schema-aware autocomplete that Monaco offers.
-For many applications, that's an acceptable tradeoff for the smaller bundle.
+Ace provides syntax highlighting and basic validation, but it does not offer the same level of schema aware autocomplete.
+For many applications, that is an acceptable tradeoff for the smaller bundle.

 6. Vanilla JSON Editor with Angular (Best for Full Control)